Deploy Odoo 19 on Ubuntu 24.04 with PostgreSQL, Nginx, and DeployHQ

 sudo apt install nginx -y

-# Create Nginx configuration
+# Create the Nginx site configuration

 sudo nano /etc/nginx/sites-available/odoo